-Kathryn Fishman-Weaver (“Dr. KFW”) is an educator, author, and believer in student leadership.
+Kathryn Fishman-Weaver (“Dr. KFW”) is an educator, author, and advocate for student leadership.
 She is passionate about community and strengths-based approaches to teaching, learning, and research.

-Dr. Fishman-Weaver currently serves as the Director of Academic Affairs and Engagement for Mizzou Academy, a global school district with 8,000+ middle and high school students from 100+ countries.
-She oversees a talented team of division chairs, counselors, learning specialists, and teacher assistants who support teaching and learning with both compassion and rigor.
+Dr. Fishman-Weaver currently serves as the Executive Director for Mizzou Academy, a global school district with 7,000+ K-12 students from 55+ countries.
+She oversees a talented team of educators, curriculum developers, business and support specialists, and technologists who support teaching and learning with both compassion and rigor.
 Additionally, she coordinates professional development opportunities and conferences for educators around the world.

 She holds a Ph.D. in Educational Leadership and Policy Analysis (University of Missouri), an M.Ed. in Special Education (San Francisco State University), and a B.S. in Sociology (University of Missouri).

 Dr. Fishman-Weaver writes and publishes frequently on innovative practices in educational leadership and student support.
 She is the author or co-author of six books:

 - Wholehearted Teaching of Gifted Young Women: Cultivating Courage, Connection, and Self-Care in Schools (2018),